 All 3 of these palettes have earned their right to be here.
 They are all high-quality eyeshadow palettes with beautiful colours and great colour payoff.
 However, if you have oily or sensitive skin, I recommend the Natasha Denona palette which is oil-free and vegan.

-Blue eyeshadows were a highly coveted look back in the 50s, even Barbie wore it!
-It’s Disney’s go to eyeshadow on almost all their iconic princess characters, as well as their sassy villains.
+Blue eyeshadow was a highly coveted look back in the 50s, even Barbie wore them!
+It’s Disney’s go-to eyeshadow on almost all their iconic princess characters, as well as their sassy villains.

-Neutral eyeshadows, on the other hand, came to rise thanks to Bobbi Brown in the 90s where people started to opt for calmer, more inviting makeup using neutral colours of white, black, grey, browns, and bridges. ( As a neutral obsessed fanatic, I am eternally grateful for that!)
+Neutral eyeshadows, on the other hand, came to rise thanks to Bobbi Brown in the 90s when people started to opt for calmer, more inviting makeup using neutral colours of white, black, grey, browns, and bridges. ( As a neutral-obsessed fanatic, I am eternally grateful for that!)